 The Dark Side

-Putin being showed how to play war games at his desk.
+Putin being shown how to play war games at his desk.

 Putin should play computer games

 One country often invades another in computer games.
 But usually, in those games, my favourite is World War II grand strategy game Hearts of Iron IV, the invader will get a screen saying what will happen when war is declared.
 The rules are also clear about what you can and can't do.
 In Victoria II (19th-century grand strategy), for example, if your aggressive expansion score goes over a certain number then the whole world seems to declare war on you.
 Also, in what is known as single player mode, the human is only up against the in-system AI (much simpler versions of the programs that play chess) which do not take invasions personally.
 In multi-player mode, however, your opponents are humans who are both far more dangerous than any AI and far more vindictive if invaded.
 Russian president Putin was, in effect, playing a real-time multi-player strategy game without the benefit of a declaration of war warning screen.
 No wonder there were problems.
 It also didn't help that his intelligence about just what the Ukrainians would do proved to be faulty.
 He should forget the real world and try a modern-day version of HoI 4 (the game has lots of player-created variations) in single-player mode.
 Much more fun.

 Most of these were for the audiobook form which I had never intended to release and, to judge from the reviews I got, was universally hated.

 Still, the surprise is that there were 10,000 plus downloads of the audio version.
 I put the version released on the site of the company associated with Smashwords that specialises in audiobooks, but couldn't make it meet the technical specifications required for release.
 So I left it there thinking I would return to it later.
 Years later I realised it had been released anyway.